Golang Release 1.21: maps

 func DeleteFunc[M ~map[K]V, K comparable, V any](m M, del func(K, V) bool)

-In the previous example, the DeleteFunc function also handles the type M
+In the previous example, the DeleteFunc function also handles the type M, which represents a map of key-value pairs,

 Simple usage of function DeleteFunc